Bowlus Road Chief LLC Offers Two Trailer Models

 Representatives from Thor Industries plan to visit schools and interact with more than 10,000 fifth-graders, eighth-graders, and high schoolers during the 2018-2019 school year through the company’s LEAP program, which stands for Learn, Engage, Achieve, and Perform.

 “Thor Industries wants to inspire excitement in local students about the RV manufacturing industry and the lifestyle it creates for thousands of Americans,” said Rick Schutt, Thor’s director of community engagement and one of the employees who visits schools.

 Thor officials introduced the program early in the 2017-2018 school year, and it grew to include 21 schools in 11 school districts near the company’s Elkhart, Indiana, headquarters.
-This year, more schools are expected to participate.
+More schools are expected to participate this year.
 The program includes team bonding activities, problem-solving, Lego assembly, RV tours, introductions to manufacturing processes, discussion of career opportunities, and more.

 Mr. Schutt said feedback from participants shows a 94 percent satisfaction rate.

 Founder Of Recreational Vehicle Directory Dies

 Dave Hanley, the longtime publisher of Hanley’s Recreational Vehicle Directory and a former advertising sales representative for FMCA, died May 12, 2018.
 The Lake Geneva, Wisconsin, resident was 85.

 Mr. Hanley and his brother, Tom, created the directory, which was an advertising and buyers guide.
 Dave Hanley also created Hanley’s Buyers Guide to Van Conversions, which he modeled after the RV directory.